ElizabethDashwood/deep-learning-challenge/README.md

 * (3) using a third hidden layer to try to find additional relationships between the data, and get the accuracy of the data to over 75%.

-Given that none, of the above optimization attempts increased the accuracy to over 75%, I tried using a keras_tuner to again reduce loss, and increase accuracy of th
+Given that none, of the above optimization attempts increased the accuracy to over 75%, I tried using a keras_tuner to again reduce loss, and increase accuracy of the model.<br>

-### Keras-tuner optimization techniquese model.
+#### Keras-tuner optimization techniquese model.

-See the folder named 'Optimization Attempts using Keras Tuner', where I tried 2 models, one with far less neurons ('AlphabetSoupCharity_Optimisation.ipynb') than that original starter_code.ipynb file, and one 50 to 80 neurons as the units for the first layer ('AlphabetSoupCharity_Optimisation_Final_More_Neurons### Summary Results for Step 3
+See the folder named 'Optimization Attempts using Keras Tuner', where I tried 2 models, one with far less neurons ('AlphabetSoupCharity_Optimisation.ipynb') than that original starter_code.ipynb file, and one 50 to 80 neurons as the units for the first layer ('AlphabetSoupCharity_Optimisation_Final_More_Neurons

+### Summary Results for Step 3
 As per the details below, I tried both 'manual' techiniques suggested in class exercises, and also the more automated tuning process of the keras tuner model.
 However, I was not able to get any models to reach 75% or more in accuracy.
 This highest achieved was still only 0.7278 accuracy, and the rate of loss really never slowed in any of the techniques attempted. .pprovers.

 #### References: